Foundation Models for Discovery and Exploration in Chemical Space: Results

 \subsection{MIST has Applications Across Chemical Space}

 The core advantage of a foundation model is that it can be adapted to a wide range of downstream tasks given a small number of labelled examples~\cite{BHA+OpportunitiesRisksFoundation2022}.
 We demonstrate the \ac{MIST} models' efficacy as \acp{SciFM} by fine-tuning variants of \ac{MIST} to predict over 400 properties --- including quantum mechanical, thermodynamic, biochemical, and psychophysical properties --- from a molecule’s \ac{SMILES} representation (\cref{fig:mist_overview} and Supplementary~\cref{sec:si:datasets}).
-The \ac{MIST} encoders are fine-tuned on labelled datasets as small as 200 examples.
+The \ac{MIST} encoders are fine-tuned on labelled datasets as small as $\sim$180 examples.
 The encoders are fine-tuned on single molecule property prediction (classification and regression) tasks by attaching a small two-layer \ac{MLP} (Methods~\cref{sec:methods:fine-tuning}).
 They are fine-tuned on mixture property prediction tasks using a physics-informed task network architecture (Methods~\cref{sec:methods:mixtures}).
-As we show in the following sections, these fine-tuned models unlock problem-solving capabilities across vast regions of chemical space at multiple scales, from single-molecule electrolyte solvents and odorants to large chiral organometallic structures and complex multi-component mixtures.
+As we show in the following sections, these fine-tuned models unlock problem-solving capabilities across vast regions of chemical space at multiple scales, from single-molecule electrolyte solvents to large chiral organometallic structures and complex multi-component mixtures.
+Notably, in olfaction—a stringent test of transfer beyond the intended scope of pretraining—we experimentally validated \ac{MIST}'s ability to resolve structure–odour discordances, demonstrating that its learned representations capture perceptual relationships not evident from structure alone.